< Back

-Implementing ASC 326: Reversion to Historical Data under CECL Model
+Reversion to Historical Data under CECL: Implementing ASC 326

-For most instruments measured at amortized cost, such as loan receivables and trade receivables, the new model is known as the Current Expected Credit Loss model, or the CECL model.
+For most instruments measured at amortized cost, such as loan receivables and trade receivables, companies are required to estimate their ACL using the CECL model.
 Under this CECL model, there is no threshold for recognition (in other words, it does not need to be probable that a loss event has occurred).
-Instead, as Rachel wrote about in this blog post, the guidance requires entities to utilize an allowance for credit losses to reflect lifetime expected credit losses on in-scope financial assets (in other words, we’re recognizing the credit risk in a portfolio, regardless of probability of loss).
+Instead, the guidance requires entities to utilize an allowance for credit losses to reflect lifetime expected credit losses on in-scope financial assets (in other words, we’re recognizing the credit risk in a portfolio, regardless of probability of loss).
 Lifetime.
 This means, at the time of asset origination or acquisition, the entity must estimate lifetime losses and recognize these losses via the establishment of a loss allowance, with the offsetting entry via net income.
 This entry is made even if the risk of loss is remote (unless, of course, the entity can assert that the risk of loss is zero, which we discussed in this post).
 That is a huge change in thought from current practice!

 Forecasting expected credit losses

 Forecasting the expected credit losses over the lifetime of an asset involves a large degree of judgement and subjectivity.
 FASB requires forecasts of future conditions and notes they need to be both reasonable and supportable.
-However, no definition was given for “reasonable and supportable.”
+However, ASC 326 did not define “reasonable and supportable.”

 Some of the factors that an entity should consider when making reasonable and supportable forecasts include: